GatekeeperOverview

 Viewing Violations

-Click on a policy card or go to the Violations tab to see:
+Click on a policy row or open the menu to see:

 • Which resources are violating the policy